awslabs/aws-sdk-swift/reference/0.x/AWSWorkDocs/WorkDocsClient.md

 ### `describeRootFolders(input:completion:)`

 Describes the current user's special folders; the RootFolder and the RecycleBin.
 RootFolder is the root of user's files and folders and RecycleBin is the root of recycled items.
 This is not a valid action for SigV4 (administrative API) clients.
 This action requires an authentication token.
 To get an authentication token, register an application with Amazon WorkDocs.
-For more information, see <a href="https:​//docs.aws.amazon.com/workdocs/latest/developerguide/wd-auth-user.html">Authentication and Access
-Control for User Applications in the
+For more information, see [Authentication and Access Control for User Applications](https://docs.aws.amazon.com/workdocs/latest/developerguide/wd-auth-user.html) in the Amazon WorkDocs Developer Guide.
-Amazon
-WorkDocs Developer Guide.

 ``` swift
 public func describeRootFolders(input: DescribeRootFoldersInput, completion: @escaping (ClientRuntime.SdkResult<DescribeRootFoldersOutputResponse, DescribeRootFoldersOutputError>) -> Void)